 This group is on hiatus and looking for new leaders.

 FUNdraising Team is responsible for raising a specific amount of money each year, as specified in the annual church budget approved each May.
 Usually this is $15-17,000, most of which comes from the annual big Heart & Hand Auction in October.
 The auction has its own co-chairs and team, but is part of Fundraising.
 Other activities in recent years have involved selling scrip (gift) cards, running a UUnique Boutique, selling snow cones at public events, and hosting smaller parties to raise funds for the church.
 All requests for fundraising events go to this Team for approval and scheduling, with church groups having priority over outside causes.
 Contact: Donna.

 We help greet visitors, prep cookies and coffee, and make things run smoothly on Sunday mornings.
 Each team only works 6 Sundays a year.
 For more information, please click here.
 Contact: Carrie, membership coordinator

 House and Grounds Team

 House and Grounds Team: Taking care of our historic building and our award-winning garden is a real joy.
-We need a new team leader.
-Please contact the church office if interested.
+Contact the church office.